zaachi/sending-message-from-ios/README.md

-Sending a message
+Sending a message from iOS device
 ============

-example sending SMS or email from your application
+example sending SMS or email from your application written in Objective-C

 HOW IT WORKS
 --------------